AdrianPop/plans/readme.md

 $subscription->getRemainingOf('build.minutes'); // 1960
 ```

-If `consumeFeature()` meets an unlimited feature, it will consume it and it will also track usage just like a normal record in the database.
+If `consumeFeature()` meets an unlimited feature, it will consume it and it will also track usage just like a normal record in the database, but will never return false.
 The remaining will always be `-1` for unlimited features.

 The revering method for `consumeFeature()` method is `unconsumeFeature()`.
 This works just the same, but in the reverse:
 ```php